heatherThida/LAB_70/Lab1/README.md

 	int main() {
 		cout << "Program computes surface area and volume of a sphere.\n";
 		double  radius,				// radius of sphere
-        	 	  surfaceArea=0,		   // its surface area
+        	 double surfaceArea=0,		   	   // its surface area
-	 		volume=0;		        // its volume
+	 	double volume=0;		        // its volume

 		GetRadius(radius);